 Entitlement to Annual Leave Loading or Shift Allowances and Weekend Penalties

-Employees who become entitled to take and do take annual leave pursuant to their entitlement under the National Employment Standards shall be paid ordinary salary plus either:
+Employees who become entitled to take and do take a period of annual leave pursuant to their entitlement under the National Employment Standards shall be paid ordinary salary plus the higher of a) or b):

-an annual leave loading in respect of that entitlement equivalent to 17.5% of four weeks ordinary salary, not exceeding $1823 (the amount equivalent to 17.5% of four weeks ordinary salary for maximum salary of $135,983 per annum); or
+annual leave loading of 17.5% of their ordinary rate of pay; or

-in the case of a shiftworker who would have earned ordinary time shift allowances and weekend penalties in excess of the amount of annual leave loading indicated in subclause 33.7a) above, had he/she not taken the annual leave, those shift allowances and weekend penalties relating to ordinary time the Employee would have worked had he/she not taken the annual leave (provided that shift allowances and weekend penalties shall not be payable for public holidays which occur during a period of annual leave).
+in the case of a shiftworker, the shift allowances and weekend penalties they would have earned if they did not take annual leave (provided that shift allowances and weekend penalties will not be payable for public holidays which occur during a period of annual leave).

 The entitlement to annual leave loading or shift allowances and weekend penalties referred to in this clause are to be calculated and paid at the same time as the annual leave is paid.